hr-survey.com

 • Encourage Accountability: Taking ownership of tasks and leading by example fosters a culture of responsibility.
 Managers can hold themselves and their teams accountable for deadlines, demonstrating their commitment to action.

 • Strengthen Decision-Making Skills: Decisiveness is key to a Bias for Action.
 Managers can practice making informed decisions quickly by gathering relevant information, trusting their judgment, and learning from outcomes.
+Try to avoid over-thinking problems which may lead to analysis paralysis.

 • Develop Resilience and Adaptability: Managers should focus on overcoming setbacks with a solution-oriented approach.
 Building resilience helps maintain progress despite obstacles or unexpected changes.

 • Foster a Proactive EnvironmentEncourage team members to take initiative and be self-starters.
 Managers can create this culture by providing support, recognizing proactive behavior, and delegating authority where appropriate.
+Solicit feedback and ideas from others and encourage others to share their inputs.

 • Pursue Continual Improvement: Regularly evaluate personal performance and seek feedback from peers, mentors, or team members.
 Managers can identify areas for growth and implement changes to enhance their effectiveness.